 We at StoreApps achieved an average conversion rate using our first set of emails.
 But as they say, if better is possible, good is not enough.

-We wanted to convert more visitors and here’s where we observed what was missing in our first email series and rectified in our second email series helped us convert more visitors to customers.
+Observing what was missing in our first email series and correcting it in our second email series helped us convert more visitors to customers.

-The 5 WooCommerce abandoned cart email tactics we used
+Five WooCommerce abandoned cart recovery email tactics we used

 Here’s a one-on-one comparison of the email series, each series run for a period of six months.
 It will make it clear as to what worked in the second email series compared to the first.